SimranRojia/SimranRojia/README.md

 ## About Me

 Hello!
-I'm Simran Rojia, an undergraduate student pursuing Information Technology at Delhi Technological University (DTU).
-Passionate about leveraging technology to solve real-world problems, I actively engage in web development and AI/ML projects alongside my academic endeavors.
-I strive to push the boundaries of what's possible, continuously enhancing my skills and delivering innovative solutions.

-At SKILLOP, where I am the Co-Head of Web Development and a Frontend Developer, I have played a key role in designing and deploying responsive, user-centric components, optimizing functionalities, and implementing features like the hashtag feature.
-I also co-founded Moofli, leading the development of key features to ensure a seamless user experience.
+I'm Simran Rojia, an enthusiastic techie with a strong background in full-stack development, artificial intelligence, and machine learning.
+Currently pursuing a BTech in Information Technology at Delhi Technological University (DTU), I am deeply passionate about creating innovative solutions to real-world problems through technology.

+### My Tech Stack:
+- **Frontend:** HTML5, CSS3, JavaScript, TypeScript, React
+- **Backend:** Node.js, Express.js, MongoDB, SQL
+- **AI/ML:** TensorFlow, PyTorch, OpenAI
+- **Data Science:** Jupyter Notebook, NumPy, Pandas, Matplotlib
+- **Other Tools:** Git, Canva

+I thrive on building scalable web applications and have significant experience in developing both frontend and backend components.
+I am particularly interested in the fields of AI and ML, constantly exploring new ways to integrate these technologies into my projects.

 Thank you for taking the time to learn about my journey.
 Let’s connect and explore how we can collaborate or share knowledge!